rehoyt/Workshops/README.md

 # Workshops
-Where I will store data for the Data Science Workshops
+Where we will store data for the Data Science Workshops